• LBA Eyelash Extension Specialty Permit Training Enrollment | Possible Lowest Eligible Net Cost: $900.00

 1. Parties and Governing Purpose

-This Agreement governs the Student's enrollment in the Kentucky State Special Permit Eyelash Extension Program and sets the parties' educational, financial, attendance, sanitation, safety, conduct, compliance, and recordkeeping obligations.
+This Agreement governs the Student's enrollment in Louisville Beauty Academy's Kentucky eyelash extension specialty-permit training program and sets the parties' educational, financial, attendance, sanitation, safety, conduct, compliance, and recordkeeping obligations.

 • 2.
 School Information